Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Introduction

+Meanwhile, a new type of time crystal, the dissipative time crystal, has been proposed in some special models, with both continuous~\cite{Buca2019} and discrete~\cite{Gong2018} time evolution.
+The dissipative time crystal is a many-body system in which the time crystalline order is stabilized by dissipation rather than destroyed, surviving even in the long-time limit.
+Specifically, in the Floquet system, dissipation cools the system and suppresses the heating, stabilizing the DTC order.
+Such a dissipative DTC has attracted lots of attention~\cite{Lledo2019, Lazarides2020, Riera2020, Chinzei2020, Gambetta2019a,Gambetta2019b, OSullivan2020} and has been experimentally verified in a cavity QED system recently~\cite{Kebler2021}.

-However, so far, theories and experiments of the dissipative DTC have been limited to well-designed artificial quantum systems, where one could control dissipation as well as the Hamiltonian.
+However, so far, theories and experiments of the quantum dissipative DTCs have been limited to well-designed artificial quantum systems, where one could control dissipation as well as the Hamiltonian.
 On the other hand, if the DTC is realized in generic solid-state materials, it could offer a new way of controlling nonequilibrium phases of matter in material science.
-However, solid-state systems are coupled to many external degrees of freedom like phonons, which cannot be fine-tuned and leads to more complicated dissipation than the artificial quantum systems.
-Based on the theoretical study~\cite{Lazarides2017}, this complicated dissipation is naturally expected to destroy the DTC generically like in the decoherence of the macroscopic Schr\"{o}dinger's cat state~\cite{Walls1985} and many-body localized state~\cite{Luschen2017}.
+However, solid-state systems are coupled to many external degrees of freedom like phonons, which cannot be fine-tuned and leads to more complicated dissipation than the artificial quantum systems, and the DTC in solids has not been fully explored yet.

-In this paper, we elucidate that it is not true in time crystals and propose a way of realizing a dissipative DTC in solid-state materials subject to generic dissipation to a low-temperature heat bath.
-For illustration, let us consider the simplest DTC model as an example, in which two ferromagnetic states are switched alternately by consecutive $\pi$-pulses (see Fig.~\ref{fig:illust}(a)).
+In this paper, we propose a way of realizing a dissipative DTC in solid-state materials subject to generic dissipation to a low-temperature heat bath, investigating it for a concrete model.
+For illustration, let us consider a uniaxial ferromagnet as an example, in which two ferromagnetic states are switched alternately by consecutive $\pi$-pulses, becoming a DTC (see Fig.~\ref{fig:illust}(a)).
 This DTC state can exist even in the presence of the dissipation of solids because the quantum coherence between the two ferromagnetic states is unnecessary for realizing the DTC.
 The dissipation destroys the quantum superposition between them (i.e., the cat state), materializes either ferromagnetic state, and thereby stabilizes the DTC behavior rather than destroys.
+In other words, the stability of the ferromagnetic states in solids leads to the rigidity of the DTC~\cite{Gambetta2019a}.